-AT&T: Samsung Galaxy Express Jelly Bean update rolling out todayAlex Wagner - Deputy Managing Editor, News Desk
+AT&T: Samsung Galaxy Express Jelly Bean update rolling out todayAlex Wagner - Editorial Director of News and Content

 After launching on AT&T late last year with Android 4.0 in tow, the Samsung Galaxy Express is now being updated to Android 4.1.
 AT&T announced the news today on its official blog, saying that the Galaxy Express's Jelly Bean update is rolling out starting today, March 26, and that owners of the Express will receive a notification on their device when the new software finally arrives on their device.